 In Star Trek III: The Search for Spock, Kirk and his True Companions steal the Enterprise.
 The shiny new Excelsior, in hot pursuit, powers up its revolutionary transwarp drive... which promptly conks out due to Scotty sabotaging it beforehand, complete with sputtering engine noises, leaving Starfleet's "Great Experiment" adrift and having to be towed back to Spacedock.

-In X-Men: First Class, after Erik has just stopped a missile strike from the US Navy, Xavier tries to get Erik to call off his counterattack by saying that "they were Just Following Orders!"
+After Erik has just stopped a missile strike from the US Navy, Xavier tries to get Erik to call off his counterattack by saying that "they were Just Following Orders!"
 He said that to a Holocaust survivor.
-Magneto's face and quiet voice show everyone just how utterly Xavier has failed to convince him, before he returns the missiles to sender.
+Magneto's face and quiet voice show everyone just how utterly Xavier has failed to convince him before he returns the missiles to sender.